Welcome to JST's Office of the Registrar!

 1) SPECIAL READING COURSES -

 If you want to create a Special Reading Course with an instructor, you will need to register in eCampus for the course “SRC 9999” (follow the same procedure as you did above for your other courses).
-Then fill out the SRC 9999 form with your instructor, have your advisor sign, and turn it in to the Associate Dean’s office no later than Friday afternoon of the FIRST WEEK of classes (Sept.
-7th).
-This is a change from past policy.
-Special Reading Courses will not be accepted after Sept.
-7th.
+Then fill out the Special Reading Course (9999) - Independent Study form with your instructor, have your advisor sign, and turn it in to the Associate Dean’s office no later than Friday afternoon of the FIRST WEEK of classes.
+Special Reading Courses will not be accepted after that.

 2) UPGRADING A COURSE –

 If you want to UPGRADE a Lower Level course to the Advanced Level, you will need to register in eCampus for the original lower level course (NOT “SRC 8888”!).
-Then fill out the SRC 8888 form with your instructor, have your advisor sign, and turn it in to the Associate Dean’s office no later than Friday afternoon of the FIRST WEEK of classes (Sept.
-7th).
-This is a change from past policy.
-Upgrades will not be accepted after Sept.
-7th.
+Then fill out the Special Reading Course 8888 - Upgrade Form with your instructor, have your advisor sign, and turn it in to the Associate Dean’s office no later than Friday afternoon of the FIRST WEEK of classes.
+Upgrades will not be accepted after that.

 3) CROSS REGISTRATION FOR A UC BERKELEY COURSE –

-For PDF file, pleae click How to Register for Classes.
+For PDF file, please click How to Register for Classes.

 Some of these links are to book lists for courses, and some are direct links to an online bookstore, where you will find textbook information.
 This information is organized by the school that is offering the course, not the school at which the student is registered.